 Academic Medical Centers will be recruited primarily from the partner Academic Institutions of the World Society of Emergency Surgery, Abdominal Compartment Society, Canadian Association of General Surgeons, and the Trauma Association of Canada.
-All these Societies are endorsing the trial, and the institutions involved with these Societies have a history and track record of successful research into intra-abdominal sepsis and open abdomen management research(13, 14, 18, 47, 111-119) as well as fair, equitable, and practical Ethical oversight from their associated institutions.
-These institutions will be contacted through direct communications between the PI and site investigators, which has actually been an ongoing process recognizing that many renowned and established intraabdominal sepsis researchers have attended the Protocol Refinement Meeting in Parma, Italy, November 26 2017(120).
+All these Societies are endorsing the trial, and the institutions involved with these Societies have a history and track record of successful research into intra-abdominal sepsis and open abdomen management research(14, 15, 19, 49, 121-129) as well as fair, equitable, and practical ethical oversight from their associated institutions.
+These institutions will be contacted through direct communications between the PI and site investigators, which has actually been an ongoing process recognizing that many renowned and established intraabdominal sepsis researchers have attended the Protocol Refinement Meeting in Parma, Italy, November 26 2017(130).

-In addition to the word of mouth, society communications, and direct emails, the study will also be publicized through the formal academic publication of an concise study protocol document jointly published in the world Journal of Emergency Surgery and the Trauma Surgery & Acute Care Open Journals to increase the dissemination of interest.
+In addition to the word of mouth, society communications, and direct emails, the study will also be publicized through the formal academic publication of a concise study protocol document published in the world Journal of Emergency Surgery(131).
 Finally, many academic presentations will be given by the academic investigators around the world and any interested institutions that are able to fulfill the requirements listed below will be invited to participate in this trial.